natarajan-chidambaram/RABBIT/README.md

 To execute **RABBIT**, you need to provide a *GitHub personal access token* (API key).
 You can follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to obtain such a token.

-You can execute the tool with all default parameters by running `rabbit <LOGIN_NAME> --key <APIKEY>` or `rabbit --file <path/to/loginnames.txt> --key <APIKEY>` or `rabbit -f <path/to/loginnames.txt> --key <APIKEY>`
+You can execute the tool with all default parameters by running `rabbit <LOGIN_NAME> --key <APIKEY>` or `rabbit --input-file <path/to/loginnames.txt> --key <APIKEY>` or `rabbit -f <path/to/loginnames.txt> --key <APIKEY>`

 Here is the list of parameters:

 `<LOGIN_NAME>`            **A positional argument (not mandatory) for predicting type of single account, the login name of the account should be provided.**
 > Example: $ rabbit natarajan-chidambaram --key token

-`--file/-f <path/to/loginnames.txt>`            **For predicting the type of multiple accounts, a .txt file with the login names (one name per line) of the accounts should be provided as input.**
+`--input-file <path/to/loginnames.txt>`            **For predicting the type of multiple accounts, a .txt file with the login names (one name per line) of the accounts should be provided as input.**
-> Example: $ rabbit --file logins.txt --key token
+> Example: $ rabbit --input-file logins.txt --key token

-_Either the positional argument `<LOGIN_NAME>` or `--file` is mandatory.
-In case both are given, then the accounts given with `--file` will be processed after the account given in the positional argument has been processed._
+_Either the positional argument `<LOGIN_NAME>` or `--input-file` is mandatory.
+In case both are given, then the accounts given with `--input-file` will be processed after the account given in the positional argument has been processed._

 `--key <APIKEY>` 			**GitHub personal access token (key) required to extract events from the GitHub Events API.**
-> Example: $ rabbit --file logins.txt --key token
+> Example: $ rabbit --input-file logins.txt --key token

 _This parameter is mandatory and you can obtain an access token as described earlier_

-`--start-time <START_TIME>` 		**Start time to be considered for analysing the account's activity.**
-> Example: $ rabbit --file logins.txt --key token --start-time '2023-01-01 00:00:00'

-_The default start-time is 90 days before the current time.
-Only the last 300 events that were performed after the start-time will be considered for analysis due to GitHub's API limitation_

 `--min-events <MIN_EVENTS>` 		**Minimum number of events that are required to make a prediction.**
-> Example: $ rabbit --file logins.txt --key token --min-events 10
+> Example: $ rabbit --input-file logins.txt --key token --min-events 10

 _The default minimum number of events is 5._

 `--max-queries <NUM_QUERIES>` 		**Maximum number of queries that will be made to the GitHub Events API for each account.**
-> Example: $ rabbit --file logins.txt --key token --queries 2
+> Example: $ rabbit --input-file logins.txt --key token --queries 2

 _The default number of queries is 3, allowed values are 1, 2 or 3._

 `--verbose`              		**Report the #events, #activities and values of the features that were used to make a prediction.**
-> Example: $ rabbit --file logins.txt --key token --verbose
+> Example: $ rabbit --input-file logins.txt --key token --verbose

 _The default value is False._

 `--csv <FILE_NAME.csv>`                		Saves the result in comma-separated values (csv) format `--json <FILE_NAME.json>`                	Outputs the result in json format
-> Example: $ rabbit --file logins.txt --key token --json output.json
+> Example: $ rabbit --input-file logins.txt --key token --json output.json

 `--incremental`              		**Method of reporting the results**
-> Example: $ rabbit --file logins.txt --key token --incremental
+> Example: $ rabbit --input-file logins.txt --key token --incremental

 _The default value is False._